tvsnarayana/AzureDevTestDeploy/environmentSetup.md

 We will set up Docker host machines as defined in the /script/config.sh file.
 This includes:

-  1. dev host machine (default type: Hype-V, default name: dev)
+  1. dev host machine (default type: Hyper-V, default name: dev)
-  2. staging host machine (default type: Hype-V, default name: dev)
+  2. staging host machine (default type: Hyper-V, default name: dev)

 Remember, the name of the staging host in script/config.sh must be world unique as it will double as the dns name.